Dr Lagan Cup

-The Dr Lagan Cup was an inter-county Gaelic football competition in the province of Ulster.
-The competition was discontinued in 1967 when Donegal won the competition.
-The Lagan Cup was the trophy for a Senior Football League, which at the time was limited to seven Ulster counties, unlike the Dr McKenna Cup, which is a knockout competition that includes all nine of Ulster's counties.
+The Dr Lagan Cup (also called the Ulster Football League or the Four Counties League, Five Counties League), was an inter-county Gaelic football competition in the province of Ulster.
+The competition was discontinued in 1967.
+The Lagan Cup was the trophy for a Senior Football League, which at the time was limited to seven Ulster counties, unlike the Dr McKenna Cup, which is a knockout competition that includes all nine of Ulster's counties; and did not usually take part.

+It was first held in 1937, and the trophy was donated by Dr. Felix Lagan of Omagh, a nationalist and promoter of Gaelic games.
+The competition functioned in several years as the Northern Division of the National Football League.
+It was typically played as a round-robin with either a single game or two games between each team, and no final.
+It was last played in 1967; the original trophy is kept at the Cardinal Tomás Ó Fiaich Memorial Library and Archive in Armagh.

-Frankie Donnelly holds the record for the highest individual scoring tally in an inter-county match, with 4–11 for Tyrone against Fermanagh in the 1957 Dr Lagan Cup.
+Frankie Donnelly holds the record for the highest individual scoring tally in an inter-county match, with 4-11 for Tyrone against Fermanagh in the 1957 Dr Lagan Cup.